Matt Gould & Braden Pezeshki

 Braden: That goes on until 7 pm, and after that, I watch tv and code again.
 We play basketball and go places together, Red Rock Canyon is close by.
 We are able to get out of the noise, and not get contacted or get distracted.

-Matt: Also crypto is more of an international phenomenon, with cryptocurrency you can do it from anywhere, and even though we are located in Las Vegas we are still close to Silicon Valley.
+Matt: Also crypto is more of an international phenomenon.
+With cryptocurrency, you can do it from anywhere.
+Even though we are located in Las Vegas we are still close to Silicon Valley.

 How do you work as a team?